ProjectKorra/ProjectKorraWiki/source/pkcore/abilitypages/air/airswipe.rst

 How to Use
 ==========
-On your AirSwipe slot, simply left click to create an AirSwipe
+Left Click on your AirSwipe bind

 +++++